 Josh was a Graduate Scholar at Oxford University in Mathematics.
 He was subsequently a Research Fellow at Harvard University in Economics and Game Theory, publishing papers in Game Theory and IT Security journals before studying operational research and advanced financial modelling at Cambridge University, as part of an MPhil in Statistics; his MPhil research was supported by the Rand Institute of Santa Monica, California.

 Norman co-founded Dawn Capital in 2007.
-Since that time he has invested in several of Europe's leading Saas businesses including Mimecast and Order Dynamics, and in B2B/B2C e-commerce businesses Gelato and Miinto.
+Since that time he has invested in several of Europe’s leading SaaS businesses including Mimecast [MIME], Collibra, Showpad and Automile and in B2B/B2C e-commerce business Gelato.

 Prior to Dawn, Norman was Partner at the Reuters Greenhouse Fund, Reuters Plc’s global technology VC fund.
 At Reuters, Norman co-managed one of the largest corporate technology funds that invested over $450M in over 80 early, mid and late stage companies globally.